 8. Cascais Hotels

 Cascais has lots of variety when it comes to places to stay.
 There are lots of short-term rentals available as well as hotels and resorts.
 The short-term rental market is quite active so much will depend upon where you want to be located and what your budget is.
 There are plenty of rentals located in the historic city center, some near the beaches, and others further up the coast.
 As a small town, most of Cascais is well within reach whether by walking by taxi or ridesharing.
 The one thing to be aware of is that, like most of the country, Cascais in Portugal has flat areas and hilly areas.
 If you want to be a little off the beaten path, going just 10 minutes up a hill will give you much more of a local neighborhood feel and a lower price.

 Grande Real Itália Hotel & Spa

 Hotels also have a wide range.
 We had the chance to stay at one of the most beautiful luxury resorts in Cascais, the gorgeous Grande Real Itália Hotel & Spa.
 It’s one of those places that makes you feel decadently indulgent, in a totally good way.
 The rooms and suites are spacious, clean, and elegant.
 We had a room with a beautiful balcony that overlooked the pool.
 Beyond the pool was the Atlantic coastline.
 Yeah, that’s what Cascais Portugal is like.
 View after view.

-The hotel has all the amenities you could want including a restaurant and gorgeous bar and lounge where you can get nibbles and drinks.
+The hotel has all the amenities you could want including a restaurant and a gorgeous bar and lounge where you can get nibbles and drinks.
 There’s also a spa that offers treatments that capitalize on the therapeutic values of the sea.
 While its plum location faces the shore, it’s actually backed up against a neighborhood so you can walk beside the sea or scope out where the locals go on the inside.
 It’s also located very close to one of our favorite attractions in Cascais Portugal which is next.

 9. Boca Do Inferno